 Burger King — The Burger King outlet in Marin City closed at the end of 2016 after a run of over ten years.
 When your community doesn’t support a local Burger King it says something about Sausalito, but I’ll leave it to you to speculate on the significance of this shortfall.
 The building is now the Marin City Starbucks…. because we know that any restaurant with a drive-through that closes always reopens as a Starbucks!

 Cafe Rio — Coffee Shop in the office building at 3030 Bridgeway, now closed.

 Caffe Trieste — Changed its name to Taste of Rome in 2008.

-Caffe Tutti — In the late 1800s this part of the building held the office of the Northwest Pacific Railroad, whose tracks ended at what is now the closest Sausalito ferry pier parking lot.
+Caffe Tutti — In the late 1800s this part of what is now the Sausalito Hotel building held the office of the Northwest Pacific Railroad, whose tracks ended at what is now the parking lot closest to the Sausalito ferry pier .
 Those tracks connected Sausalito ferry boats with San Rafael and the farmland in what is now The Wine Country and points north.
-The walls on the ground floor of this building have been moved aroun numerous times to subdivide the space into smaller shops or to combine it into larger ones.
+The interior walls on the ground floor of this building have been moved around numerous times to subdivide the space into smaller shops or to combine it into larger ones.
 In the 1930s and 40s it was the cocktail lounge for Marco’s Hotel Sausalito.
 Then it because the Hotel Sausalito Coffee Shop in the late 1940s and 1950s, and Arbordale in the early 1960s.
-When the 2020 pandemic shut down the Hotel Sausalito and most service at the ferry landing, Caffe Tutti lost both its hotel referral customers and ferry passengers and closed.
+When the 2020 pandemic temporarily shut down the Hotel Sausalito and most service at the ferry landing, Caffe Tutti lost both its hotel referral customers and ferry passengers and closed.